THE CLIENT’S ATTENTION IS DRAWN PARTICULARLY TO CLAUSES 13, 15.2, 17, AND TO SCHEDULE 3 PARAGRAPH 6, AND SCHEDULE 6 PARAGRAPH 2.

 (a) the Client’s use of the Services other than in accordance with the Contract;

-(d) any allegation or claim brought by a third party alleging that the Provider’s use of any materials provided by the Client to the Provider (including the Client Data) in accordance with the Contract infringes that third party’s Intellectual Property Rights.
+(c) any allegation or claim brought by a third party alleging that the Provider’s use of Client Information in accordance with the Contract infringes that third party’s Intellectual Property Rights; and

 (a) as soon as reasonably practicable, give written notice of the Indemnity Claim to the other party (the “Indemnifying Party”), specifying the nature of the Indemnity Claim in reasonable detail;

 (b) not make any admission of liability, agreement or compromise in relation to the Indemnity Claim without the prior written consent of the Indemnifying Party (such consent not to be unreasonably withheld, conditioned or delayed);